anundjore/Bank/README.md

 # Bank
 Implementation of a REST API using Spring boot, H2 and Java.
-I used Spring initalizr to generate the

 ## Dependencies